reiver/probshell/README.md

 **probshell** is a simple *probability calculator*, with a command-line interface (CLI)

+(I have seen some people call this type of thing a REPL (read–eval–print loop).)

+_probshell_ also supports _exporting_ and _importing_, so that it has a kind of scripting language;
+although perhaps it would be more accurate to describe it as a (text-based) database.

 ## Example
 Here is an example _probshell_ session:
 ```